 And, by the way, knowing that sometimes that’s so painful, instead of dealing with it, instead of facing it, a lot of us repress and are in denial, “Oh, I don’t want to talk about that.
 I don’t want to think about that.
 It’s way too painful.”
 I know that one out of four, according to statistics, one out of four or one out of five women have been sexually abused.
 That’s a raw deal.

 Now, I’m going to encourage you, as painful as it is, to let that come to the surface so God can deal with it.
-Have you got it?.
+Have you got it?
+Trying to give you a little time.
 Where do you feel like you’ve gotten a raw deal?
 Where have you gotten injustice?
 And then I want to develop four life lessons or four principles to help you walk through how to deal with the raw deal that you appear to have.
 Okay?

 Well, let’s look at that together.
 Principle number one or life lesson number one: If you want to overcome the raw deals in your life, and that’s God’s will, here’s the first thing you need to do – Asaph models it for us – pour out your heart.
 Face it.
 Share it.
 Get it on the table.
 Tell God about it.